lutraconsulting/input-docs/www/pages/settingup_forms_slider.md

 ## Input

-To use the date/time widget in the form from Input:
+To use the slider widget in the form from Input:

 - Open Input on your device and from **Projects** > **Explore** download **documentation\form_setup**
 - Open the project